 The Ultimate Guide to the CELTA Pre-Interview Task

-After some googling and researching, you have finally chosen your preferred location to take CELTA.
-You have completed the first step, where you have decided when and where you want to take the CELTA and you have sent an application form with your details.
-If you have applied to a centre accredited by the University of Cambridge, the school has sent you a request to complete a Pre-Interview Task.
+After some googling and researching, you have finally chosen your preferred location and format to take the CELTA.
+You have completed this first step and decided when, where and how you want to take the CELTA and you have submitted your application form with your details.
+You now receive a request to complete a Pre-Interview Task…

-Remember, CELTA is learner centred and great emphasis is given on the learner experience.
+Remember, the CELTA is learner-centred and great emphasis is placed on the learner experience.
 Therefore, understanding the language learning process is key for your success in the course.
 Hence, it’s important that you have some prior understanding.

-Going back to the PIT, there is not a standard task and different schools may decide to adopt different types of PITs.
+Going back to the PIT, there is not a standard task and different centres may decide to adopt different types of PITs.
 However, they all serve the same purposes we discussed above.
-Some schools may assign you the task to write an essay of 750 words on why you think you would be a good English teacher; some other’s may ask you to correct the mistakes of sentences, individuate grammatical structures or simply talk about a learning experience that you had, how and what you learnt from it.
+Some centres may assign you the task to write an essay of 500 words on why you think you would be a good English teacher; some others may ask you to correct the mistakes within sentences, identify grammatical structures or simply talk about a learning experience that you had, what you learnt from it and how.

 Common mistakes and suggestions about how to avoid them